 Her Blood Is Gold was first published in the US as Her Blood Is Gold: Celebrating the Power of Menstruation (HarperSanFrancisco 1993) and in the UK as Her Blood Is Gold: Reclaiming the Power of Menstruation (Aquarian/Thorsons 1993).
 A Brazilian edition (Seu Sangue E Ouro) was published by Editora Rosa dos Tempos in 1994.

 In 2008, Archive Publishing published the book in the UK under the original title, combining all the content of the first and second editions to make a definitive version.
-In 2009 the book was made available in the US and in 2013 in Australia.
+In 2009 this new and complete edition was published in the US and in 2013 in Australia.
 A new Brazilian edition will be published in 2017 from Arte Editora.

 Her Blood Is Gold has its own Facebook page for sharing information on menstruation.